ArthurEmig/CostCatalogueBH/CORRECTION_FACTORS_FEATURE.md

   - "Apply Inflation" - applies 2% yearly inflation from 1999

 ### 2. Data Persistence
-- Correction factors are saved in `appsettings.json` under "CorrectionFactors" section
+- Correction factors are stored in memory during application runtime
+- Settings are included in Excel exports for documentation
 - Automatic initialization of all years from 1999 to current year
 - Default factor of 1.0 for all years
+- No external configuration files needed for single .exe deployment

 ### 3. Visual Indicators
 - **Main UI**: